Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

     install_requires.append("exceptiongroup")
 ```

-With the above snippet, if a wheel is built with Python 3.10, it will
+With the above snippet, if a universal (`py3-*`) wheel was built using
-install the `exceptiongroup` dependency on all Python versions.
-Conversely,
+Python 3.10, it will require `exceptiongroup` on all Python versions.
-a wheel built with Python 3.11 or newer will never install `exceptiongroup`,
+Conversely, such a wheel built with Python 3.11 or newer will never install
-not even on Python 3.10 or older.
+`exceptiongroup`, not even on older Python versions.

 [Declarative configuration via
 `setup.cfg`](https://setuptools.pypa.io/en/latest/userguide/declarative_config.html)